 Note that while most shows say ‘no food and drinks allowed’, you can still bring bottles with ice water into the show with you.
 Bring snacks at your discretion.
 If they’re seen, you may need to bring them back to the car or throw them away, so just be aware.

-Tip #3 – Only Look at RVs You’re Interested In Possibly Buying
+Tip #3 – Prioritize Looking at RVs You’re Interested In Buying

-If you’re shopping for an RV it makes sense to only look at RVs in your price range and that match your desired style (Class A, Class C, 5th Wheel, Travel Trailer).
+If you’re actually shopping for an RV it makes sense to focus on RVs in your price range and that match your desired style (Class A, Class C, 5th Wheel, Travel Trailer).
 This is for 3 reasons:

 1. Trying to look at all types of RVs in all price ranges is exhausting and overwhelming.
 The RV Show is huge and almost every RV is full of people.
 Walking into and through every RV – not to mention up and down all those stairs – will tire you out in a hurry.
 It will also overload your brain quickly, as RVs start to blend together after the first 10 or 15.